-Deb Wise Harris is the Communications and Development Officer at CMHA National.
+Deb Wise Harris is National Manager, Communications at CMHA National.
 Deb completed a Master of Education with a focus on mental health and a BA Honours in English and French, both at the University of Toronto.

 Before coming to the CMHA, Deb worked in mental health research, both as an associate for David Reville & Associates, and as a senior research coordinator at the Centre for Research on Inner City Health (CRICH) at St. Michael’s Hospital in Toronto.
 Her roots are in the not-for-profit sector, where she spent more than a decade as a writer and editor.

 A strong advocate for mental health consumers, she has been a volunteer in the mental health unit at the University Health Network and with the Centre for Addiction and Mental Health (CAMH).
 She also writes creatively, and has published a book of poetry.